Agate Properties, Meaning, Facts and Photos

 "Achates was a stone formerly in high esteem, but now held in none.
 It was first found in Sicily, near a river of that name; but has since been discovered in numerous other localities.
 In size it exceeds any other stones of this class, and the varieties of it are numerous, the name varying accordingly."

-He goes on to name several types of agate and explains where it can be found.
-Like Theophrastus he also makes reference to dendrachates (dendritic agate) which he says is "marked with small shrubs".
+He goes on to name several types of agate and explains where they can be found.
+Like Theophrastus, Pliny also makes reference to dendrachates (dendritic agate) which he says is "marked with small shrubs."

-He talks about the meaning of different types of agate from India and their distinctive markings.
-He says "the sight of some is beneficial for the eyes whilst others when held in the mouth allay thirst.
+He discusses the meaning of different types of agate from India and their distinctive markings and says, "The sight of some is beneficial for the eyes whilst others when held in the mouth allay thirst.
 Then there are those which are good for counteracting the effects of poison inflicted by the scorpion.
 Agate stone can also be found in Cyprus."

 oval shaped crazy lace agate stone